algernon-A/LineTool-CS2/README.md

 ## Line Tool
+A mod for Cities: Skylines 2.
+Available for download only on [Paradox Mods](https://mods.paradoxplaza.com/mods/75816/Windows).

+The primary platform for support is the [Cities Skylines Modding Discord](https://discord.gg/HTav7ARPs2).

+## Description
 This mod supplements existing tools so you can precisely and quickly place objects such as trees, shrubs, and props in lines, curves, and circles with varying parameters.

 ## Features